Recipes from Italy

 Serving: 100gCalories: 508kcalCarbohydrates: 72gProtein: 10gFat: 19gSaturated Fat: 10gPolyunsaturated Fat: 2gMonounsaturated Fat: 5gTrans Fat: 0.01gCholesterol: 243mgSodium: 83mgPotassium: 285mgFiber: 1gSugar: 53gVitamin A: 845IUVitamin C: 1mgCalcium: 136mgIron: 2mg

-Keyword mimosa cake, torta mimosa
+Keyword Italian mimosa cake, mimosa cake, mimosa cake recipe, torta mimosa

 Tried this recipe?Mention @recipesfromitaly or tag #recipesfromitaly!